thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 In a relational database system, an **index** is a special lookup table used to improve the speed of information retrieval for a specified table-column pair.
 An index on a table-column pair is like the index in an encyclopedia.
 You follow the references to the desired rows that contain a table-column value.

-For example, imagine a `movies` table with an `id` column as its primary key.
-Because it has a primary key, PostgreSQL automatically creates a `movies_pkey` index for the table-column pair.
+For example, imagine a PostgreSQL database contains a `movies` table with an `id serial PRIMARY KEY` column.
+In PostgreSQL, a `movies_pkey` index is automatically created for the table's primary key.
 Over time, thousands of rows are inserted into the table and, eventually, PostgreSQL receives a query to select the row from the `movies` table where its `id` is `1001`.
 Instead of sequentially searching the entire `movies` table, PostgreSQL can use the `movies_pkey` index to locate the desired row in fraction of the time.

 ```text
                                                  movies